johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ### The current test sketch is added but this is still a work in progress.

 ## The Arduino Nano and the MCP2515 are being pushed to there limits and may not be the best hardware to use!

+## 23/10/24 Update

+I have now downloaded the JMRI test release 5.9.5 and this has an improvement that helps with this sketch version